 Chef’n Sift ’n Sieve, $17.95 at Sur La Table

 Blame the butter if your cookies spread and flatten during baking.
-If it’s too soft or melted, or you’ve overbeaten the butter and sugar together, the milk solids separate and the butter loses air.
+If it’s too soft or melted (unless the recipe specifically calls for melted butter), or you’ve overbeaten the butter and sugar together, the milk solids separate and the butter loses air.
 Butter should be softened to cool room temperature; your finger should leave a small dent if you press it lightly, says Handle the Heat baker-blogger Tessa Arias.
 The butter is too warm if it pools or looks greasy around the edges.

-6. You substituted yogurt or applesauce for oil.
+6. You Substitute Yogurt or Applesauce for Oil

 Baking pans with a dark surface (whether it’s nonstick or not) absorb and retain heat to a higher degree, and can burn or turn yellow Bundt cakes and muffins brown before the center is set.
 Light-colored aluminum pans are best for baking because they absorb and conduct heat evenly.
 If you bake in dark metal pans, Cooking Light recommends reducing the oven temperature by 25°F and start checking for doneness about 10 minutes sooner.